U.S. Marines with 1/10 FIREX 1-17

-U.S. Marine Corps Lance Cpl.
-Caleb A. Bartlett, field artillery fire control man with Headquarters Battery, 1st Battalion, 10th Marine Regiment, 2nd Marine Division (2d MARDIV), hangs lighting in a tent as part of Fire Exercise 1-17 (FIREX) on Camp Lejeune, N.C., Jan.
-23, 2017.
+U.S. Navy Seaman Apprentice Connor M. Fleetwood, right, a corpsman with 1st Battalion, 10th Marine Regiment (1/10), 2nd Marine Division (2d MARDIV), takes out stitches for U.S. Marine Corps Cpl.
+Steven R. Mastenbrook, field artillery cannoneer with Alpha Battery, 1/10, 2d MARDIV, as part of Fire Exercise 1-17 (FIREX) on Camp Lejeune, N.C., Jan.
+26, 2017.
 FIREX 1-17 is a battalion level exercise designed to allow multiple batteries to train together in order to improve internal standard operating procedures.
 (U.S. Marine Corps photo by Lance Cpl.
 Alexis C. Schneider)

 |Date Taken: